-In the coming years, we can expect to see more Gen Z professionals working in this field, and we can expect them to impact the direction of life sciences marketing significantly.
+In the coming years, we can expect to see more Gen Z professionals working in this field, and we can expect them to significantly impact the direction of life sciences marketing.

 Increased use of Social Proof

-As the life sciences industry becomes more competitive, pharma and biotech companies are turning to social proof to help them stand out.
+As the life sciences industry becomes more competitive, pharma and biotech companies turn to social proof to help them stand out.
 Social proof is the idea that people are more likely to trust a product or service if they see that others are using it and finding success.

 There are a few ways that companies can use social proof in their marketing.
-One is by featuring customer testimonials and case studies on their website and in their marketing materials.
-This helps potential customers see that other people have had success with the product or service and provides them with specific examples of how it has helped people.
+One is by featuring customer testimonials and case studies on their website and marketing materials.
+This helps potential customers see that others have succeeded with the product or service and provides specific examples of how it has helped people.